-• Part of our school ethos and behaviour policy has revolved around core values such as 'Respect', and young persons have been part of discussions and assemblies related to what this

-- The school ethos and aims promote respect for others and this is reiterated throughout the school with a focus on a right respecting culture, as well as our behaviour policy. - Our PSHE curriculum embodies values of Mutual Respect through units which focuses on Relationships and Being a Responsible Citizen. - Our Humanities I learning curriculum has citizenship as an intrinsic element
+- Part of our school ethos and behaviour policy has revolved around core values such as 'Respect', and young persons have been part of discussions and assemblies related to what this - means and how it is shown. - The school ethos and aims promote respect for others and this is reiterated throughout the school with a focus on a right respecting culture, as well as our behaviour policy. - Our PSHE curriculum embodies values of Mutual Respect through units which focuses on Relationships and Being a Responsible Citizen. - Our Humanities I learning curriculum has citizenship as an intrinsic element